opf/openproject/docs/system-admin-guide/manage-work-packages/faq/README.md

 The work package type that is at the top of the [list](../work-package-types) is the default type.
 To change it, use the arrows on the right to move another type to the top of the list.

+## Why can I not find the option to set a progress percentage for a work package status?

+You have to activate the progress calculation by status first.
+Find out [here](../work-package-settings) how to do it.